thdoan/magnify/index.md

 ### Step 2: Specify the large image

-The URI to the large image can be placed in the `data-magnify-src` attribute (as shown below) or passed as the `src` option when calling the `.magnify()` function.
+The URI to the large image can be placed in the `data-magnify-src` attribute as shown below, or passed as the `src` option when calling the `.magnify()` function (see [Options](#options)).

 ```
 <img src="/images/product.jpg" class="zoom" data-magnify-src="/images/product-large.jpg">
 ```

-If the `data-magnify-src` attribute or `src` option is not used, then Magnify will try to grab the large image from the parent `<a>` tag, e.g.:
+If the `data-magnify-src` attribute or `src` option is not used, then Magnify will try to grab the large image from the parent `<a>` tag.
+Example:

 ```
 <a href="/images/product-large.jpg">
   <img src="/images/product.jpg" class="zoom">
 </a>
 ```

+NOTE: The large image needs to have the same aspect ratio as the main image.

 ### Step 3: Call the .magnify() function